SSWConsulting/SSW.Rules.Content/rules/do-you-use-co-creation-patterns/rule.md

 created: 2022-11-21T00:28:43.256Z
 guid: 4ff555fd-3f4c-416b-9fc3-1bf9409cc0ab
 ---
 These days pull requests are the de facto standard for getting code reviewed.
 Once a developer has finished their change, they will typically submit a pull request and move on to their next task.
-This allows for an asynchronous review to take place which on the surface may seem like a good idea, but can create the following disadvantages
+This allows for an asynchronous process to take place which may seem like a good idea, but this can also lead to inefficiencies.

 ## Inefficient Code Reviews